 Barb Mosher has a degree in journalism from Central Michigan University where she also worked for the school's media relations department.
 She has served as press secretary for a U.S. congressional campaign and communications director for Michigan Special Olympics.
 She has been a contributing writer for weekly and daily newspapers and is a freelance proofreader for the National Writers Series.
 She researches, writes, and edits lectures for a regional Bible study program.
 Barb's keen eye for spelling, punctuation, grammar, and consistency errors may annoy family and friends but is much appreciated by writing professionals.

-Copy-editing, line editing, proofing, coaching
+Developmental, line editing, copy-editing, coaching

 Tanya Muzumdar teaches English and poetry at North Central Michigan College.
 She is also a freelance book editor and the senior editor of Dunes Review.
 Her poems appear in Cimarron Review, Nashville Review, Prairie Schooner, Salamander, Superstition Review, THRUSH Poetry Journal, and elsewhere.
 She has been a writer-in-residence at Kimmel Harding Nelson Center for the Arts.